The European Union

 And as you saw the feet and toes, partly of potter’s clay and partly of iron, it shall be a divided kingdom, but some of the firmness of iron shall be in it, just as you saw iron mixed with the soft clay.
 And as the toes of the feet were partly iron and partly clay, so the kingdom shall be partly strong and partly brittle.
 As you saw the iron mixed with soft clay, so they will mix with one another in marriage, but they will not hold together, just as iron does not mix with clay.

 Daniel 7: 7-8

 Verse 7: After this I saw in the night visions, and behold, a fourth beast, terrifying and dreadful and exceedingly strong.
 It had great iron teeth; it devoured and broke in pieces and stamped what was left with its feet.
-It was different from all the beasts that were before it, and it had ten horns.
+It differed from all the beasts that were before it, and it had ten horns.
 Verse 8: I considered the horns, and behold, there came up among them another horn, a little one, before which three of the first horns were plucked up by the roots.
 And behold, in this horn were eyes like the eyes of a man, and a mouth speaking great things.

-In Daniels vision above he was referring to the great and powerful Roman Empire that was the mightiest empire to that date in history.
+In Daniel’s vision above, he was referring to the great and powerful Roman Empire that was the mightiest empire to that date in history.
 Mightier than the three great world empires before it (Babylon, Medo-Persia and Greece).
 The ten horns refer to ten future nations forming the revived Roman Empire.
-This was different from all the empires before it, it was mightier, conquered more of the ancient world and reigned for a longer period of history.
+This differed from all the empires before it, it was mightier, conquered more of the ancient world and reigned for a longer period of history.
 It was also an empire that left behind a legacy to rise again out of the nations it conquered and left its cultural mark.
 The little horn refers to the Antichrist that will rise out of this reborn Roman Empire to rule a united European nation.